Wonkette Book Club: Disaster And Decency

 Yes, I was almost exactly this chaotic and loosely organized when I taught college writing classes, too.
 It's a wonder anyone ever learned anything.

 Fortunately, I did ask you to give a listen to this excellent Chris Hayes interview with Rebecca Solnit about her book's thesis, which is that when the norms of everyday life are torn apart by disaster, there's lots of evidence to suggest that we don't turn into Lord of the Flies monsters, but instead, humans tend to help each other.
 It's often "anarchy" in the ideal sense, characterized by mutual aid and sharing, not panicked mobs running amok.
 So that's our more scaled-down topic for today: Give a listen to the interview, from Hayes's terrific podcast "Why Is This Happening?" (or, if you prefer, read the transcript here), and we shall discuss!
-Oh, look, I even found an embeddable version.
-Thanks, MSNBC overlords!
+Oh, look, the show is also on the YouTubes!

 Here are the things that stood out for me: